scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 ## When a strict evaluation is preferable (or unavoidable) ##

 In the previous sections we explained that the “strictness” of concrete collections should be preserved by default operation implementations.
-However in some cases this leads to less efficient implementations.
+However, in some cases this leads to less efficient implementations.
 For instance, `partition` has to perform two traversals of the underlying collection.
 In some other case (e.g. `groupBy`) it is simply not possible to implement the operation without evaluating the collection